Lies, Damned Lies and Austerity

 You might say that you accept the above arguments but it’s too late for us to borrow money because we already have so much debt no one will lend to us.
 You’d be wrong though – we have people queuing up to lend to the UK at the moment.
 A developed economy borrowing in their own currency (this importantly excludes the Eurozone) has a truly amazing capacity to borrow money cheaply.
 If you think we’re anywhere near the limit then have a look at Japan’s government debt in comparison:

 Also worth pointing out on this graph is how little our debt actually increased during the years preceding the financial crisis.
 Yes, it should have been reducing but it wasn’t exactly the mad spending spree that everyone seems to think it was.
-Labour left office with more or less the same amount of debt they inherited when they were elected in 1997.
+Labour had, on the eve of the financial crisis, more or less the same amount of debt they inherited when they were elected in 1997.

 In summary there are three important points in this post that David Cameron doesn’t want you to know because if you know them his argument falls to pieces:

 • Government spending during a period of economic growth and spending during a period of economic contraction are very different things.
-Just because the former is bad does not mean the latter is.
+Just because the former is bad does not mean the latter is, especially when interest rates are at zero.

 • The personal spending analogy does not work when considering the economy as a whole because one person’s spending is another person’s income.